 Requesting a Recommendation Letter from Faculty or Employers

 When requesting that a professor/employer write a recommendation on your behalf, we recommend using our Recommendation Waiver Form.
 This form includes a waiver of access which, once signed, indicates that the letter must remain confidential.
 Letters can be placed in your file without a signed waiver form.
 Graduate schools may assume letters without a waiver have not been kept confidential.
 Confidentiality is almost always required by graduate schools.
-Ensure excellent letters of recommendation by providing your recommenders with the data they need -- your resume, research papers, and transcripts -- and be open about asking them if they feel they know your capabilities well enough to write a strong letter on your behalf.
-Give recommenders a deadline -- usually 1-2 weeks before you need the letter, to allow for any possible delay.
+Ensure excellent letters of recommendation by providing your recommenders with the data they need -- your resume, research papers, and transcripts -- and be open to asking them if they know your capabilities well enough to write a strong letter.
+Give recommenders a deadline -- usually 1-2 weeks before you need the letter.

 Who Should Write Your Letter?

-In choosing your recommenders for grad school application, remember that above all, graduate admissions committees are evaluating your potential as a student and scholar.
-This is also true for professional schools; in trying to choose between a professor and an employer, most admissions committees choose the professor.
+In trying to choose between a professor and an employer, most admissions committees choose the professor.
 Letters are best if they are from people who know you well and are in a position to evaluate your work, rather than from those who may have a higher title.
-Cursory letters from significant people (e.g. a letter from the Senator in whose office you interned) are often much less useful in making your case to the admissions committee than letters from people who actually know your daily work (e.g. the legislative assistant you actually worked for).
+Cursory letters from significant people are often much less useful in making your case to the admissions committee than letters from people who actually know your daily work.
 This is especially true for law school and other professional schools.

 Know the Contents of Your File

-It is up to you to know what is in your Recommendation file.
-You can log into SwatCareers at any time to check the contents of your file.
-All letters received are recorded on your Profile under Academics.
-To obtain your SwatCareers login information or have a staff member check the contents of your file, contact Career Services.
-Letters of recommendation will always be kept on file and you may continue to add to your file after you graduate.
-Be mindful, however, that letters lose some usefulness after five years or so.
+You may contact the Career Services office at any time to have a staff member check the contents of your file.
+Letters of recommendation will always be kept on file which can still be added to after graduation.
+Be mindful that letters lose some usefulness after five years.
 Should future needs for these letters arise, you may want to ask the writers to update the recommendation or get new ones from current employers or professors.

 Releasing Letters From Your File

 A written request must be used to have letters released from your file.
 We have prepared a Recommendation Release Form to simplify the request process.
-Send this signed form to the Career Services office for processing.
 Without the completed form, we need the following information: